Image size 1600x900. Swimmer cruising steady endurance laps in a lap pool.

 Beginner Endurance Swim Workout (1000 yards)

-A 1000 yard beginner endurance swim workout with longer repeats and steady pacing.
+A 1000-yard beginner endurance swim workout for aerobic pacing, longer repeats, and continuous swimming confidence.

 1000 yards35 minBeginnerFitnessfreestyle